icasdri/funwithassembly/README.md

 # Fun With Assembly

-A collection of interesting assembly programs and C programs that call into assembly for `Linux x86_64`.
+A collection of fun/interesting assembly programs and C programs that call into assembly for `Linux x86_64`.

 ## Assembling/Building